Hybrid-Private-Robust-Statistics/PPML-MPC-RS/README.md

+## Use of MP-SPDZ in our protocol:
+MP-SPDZ operates using the online-offline paradigm.
+The offline phase is independent of the input but depends on the input size and the number of parties.
+The online phase operates faster using  the precomputed values from the offline phase.
+Since the precomputed values cannot be reused across multiple online phases, in our experiments the reported timings include both the online and offline phase.
+Among the different offline protocols that the MP-SPDZ library provides, we choose Overdrive \cite{keller_overdrive_2018} because it offers malicious security and performs slightly better than other schemes in our setting, e.g., MASCOT  \cite{keller_mascot_2016}, which does not support Beaver
+\emph{matrix} multiplication triples and therefore incurs higher costs for the matrix-heavy computations required by our protocol.
+Overdrive uses authenticated secret sharing with SPDZ-style MACs to ensure privacy and correctness of all computations.

+## Overhead
+In MP-SPDZ, we implement and measure the overhead from matrix multiplications on secret-shared values (needed in the ADMM model update), the secure sharing of private values among multiple parties, the secure protocol to compute the $q$-th quantile of the joint dataset, and the DP noise sampling.

 The main simulation code for our protocol is contained in Programs/Source/trip_*.py.
 The simulation code for the comparison with Naive MPC is contained in Programs/Source/bench_trip_mpc_proofs.py.
 This is a software to benchmark  secure multi-party computation (MPC)